xlq902/FAFSA-combine/README.md

-This is a special program written in c# for neat organization of FASTA files into one FASTA file to make multiple sequence alignments easier.
+This is a program written in c# for neat organization of FASTA files into one FASTA file to make multiple sequence alignments easier.

 Written by Eric Yang (xlq902), 2022 - 2023